mojahid-t17/react-career-hub/README.md

 ##React Career Hub

 **Description:
-- [Using React router develop this project with responsive design -Load the data of jobs from JSON API
+- Using React router develop this project with responsive design
+- Load the data of jobs from JSON API
--users can see the jobs details clicked on the button -can apply for the job in one time
+- users can see the jobs details clicked on the button
+- can apply for the job in one time
--after succes application and  when failed display toaster
+- after succes application and  when failed display toaster
 - can enable dark or light theme